Confuzedstuff/MoneyMarketAssessment/README.md

 ## Getting Started
 1. Clone the repo.
 2. Run `docker-compose up` in the root directory of the repository to start the auth server and database.
+3. Connect to the db on `jdbc:postgresql://localhost:5432/postgres` using usename and password `postgres` and run the scripts in the `./docs/db` folder to create the database.
 3. Run the api project found in the `./Api` folder using `Intellij`.
 4. Install `Insomnia` and import the `Insomnia` collection found at `./docs/api-local-insomnia.json`.
 5. Retrieve auth token for user.